 PUBG Mobile Player Count

 Lastly, we can’t talk about PUBG without mentioning the mobile version of the game.
 PUBG Mobile launched back in 2019 and since then has exploded in popularity.
 There are multiple versions of this mobile game, ranging from regular PUBG Mobile to the lighter PUBG Mobile Lite (Android only) to localized versions for Vietnam and Taiwan (also Android Only) and the Chinese renamed version named ‘Game For Peace’.
-Since Apple’s App Store and Google’s Play Store don’t publish accurate download statistics, we have to rely on reliable third parties.
-The most recent number comes from this article published by Sensor Tower in early July of 2020.
-It stated that the total number of PUBG Mobile reached 734 million.
+Since Apple's App Store and Google’s Play Store don’t publish accurate download statistics, we have to rely on reliable third parties.
+The most recent number comes from PUBG themselves on Twitter, where they announced reaching the milestone of 1 billion downloads worldwide.

-The mobile version of PUBG is an absolute success and was the top grossing mobile game worldwide for July, according to Sensor Tower.
+The mobile version of PUBG is an absolute success and has been the top grossing mobile game worldwide for several months, according to Sensor Tower.
 Where the regular PUBG has a decreasing player base, PUBG Mobile's active player count seems to be growing.